Home » Kauai » Smith’s Tropical Paradise Luau on Kauai Review

 Tahiti

-You’ll get to see two different styles of Tahitian dancing.
-And they even come in front of the stage to dancing on the ledge near the water.
+You’ll get to see two different styles of Tahitian drum dances.
+And they even come in front of the stage to dance on the ledge near the water.

 Image of Pele, the Hawaiian goddess of fire and volcanoes as she dances at a Kauai luau.